 If you’re up for cheap travel, flexible holidays and cleaner, greener gap years, riding the rails is for you!

 Where to buy passes

 You’ll find passes for sale on a number of websites.
 As prices can vary, it’s worth checking out a couple and keeping an eye out for sales.
 If you’re travelling from the UK, start with:

-The Interrail Pass come in more colours than Skittles and, while that’s great for choice, it means we can’t pin down to down to just one fare!
+The Interrail Pass comes in more varieties than Skittles and while that’s great for choice, it means we can’t pin down just one fare!